 The Department of Neurology is a clinical department founded in 1966 at the University of Rochester School of Medicine and Dentistry.
 The department has an incredible history that provides a foundation of collegiality, growth, mentorship and inclusiveness.
 The past great leaders of this department include Dr. Robert J. Joynt (View Dr. Joynt's CV) (1966-1986), Dr. Robert C. Griggs (1987-2008), and Dr. Steven A. Goldman (2008-2012) and their legacy is nothing short of awe-inspiring.
 It is from their inspiration and all the great neurologists that contributed to our past successes that we continue to pursue our dreams to Learn, Discover, Heal, Create - and Make the World Ever Better for patients with neurological disease.

-The department has consistently ranked among one of the top departments in the country in terms of research dollars from the National Institutes of Health and is consistently ranked by the US News & World Report in their annual rankings.
+The department has consistently ranked among one of the top departments in the country in terms of research dollars from the National Institutes of Health.
 The department's continued success in this highly competitive arena attests to the quality and impact of the research performed by its faculty.